 Zaa’tar can be used dry in marinades and dressings as well as turned into a paste and spread and rolled into pita sandwiches.

-Manakeesh is a plural term for rounded cooked flatbread with a topping.
+Manakeesh is a plural term for rounded cooked flatbread with different toppings.
 Basically, it’s the Arabic synonym for pie.
-Two most common manakeesh are cheese and zaatar manaeesh.
-The same dough is used for all types of easy manakeesh bread, so no matter what you’re topping them with, the base is the same.
+The same soft dough is used for all types of easy manakeesh bread, so no matter what you’re topping them with, the base is the same.

 Other Recipes You Will Enjoy